CRM Software Market Share For The Middle East

 The Middle East CRM Software Market

-Analyst firm Gartner forecasts that CRM software sales will rise by 19.7 percent in 2008, to $113.8 million, in the Middle East and Africa (MEA) region and that the MEA region will experience a compound annual growth rate (CAGR) of 12.9% from 2007 to 2012.
+Analyst firm Gartner forecasts that CRM software sales will rise by 19.7 percent, to $113.8 million, in the Middle East and Africa (MEA) region and that the MEA region will experience a compound annual growth rate (CAGR) of 12.9% from 2007 through 2012.

 Gartner also expects software-as-a-service (SAAS) to to gain popularity in the middle east, however, not at the same aggressive rates experienced elsewhere.
 "In terms of SAAS uptake in North America and parts of Western Europe, that's been very quick and it's been growing quite significantly year on year," said Pang, "However, in the Middle East, we expect the uptake to be a little bit slower and follow the trend of continental Europe, places like France and Germany as opposed to places like the UK and Netherlands which have been faster adopters of SAAS."

-While North America will continue to be the largest market for CRM up to 2012, reaching $7.67 billion, and global CRM spending will rise 14.2%, based on 2007 revenue figures of $7.8 billion, to reach $8.95 billion, Gartner expects the strongest CRM industry and software sales growth from the Asia Pacific region and emerging markets such as MEA, Latin America and Eastern Europe where revenue is projected to grow from $410 million in 2007 to $840 million in 2012.
+While North America will continue to be the largest market for CRM up through 2012, reaching $7.67 billion, and global CRM spending will rise 14.2%, to reach $8.95 billion, Gartner expects the strongest CRM industry and software sales growth from the Asia Pacific region and emerging markets such as MEA, Latin America and Eastern Europe where revenue is projected to grow from $410 million in 2007 to $840 million in 2012.

 According to the Annual Middle East Call Centre/CRM conference, CRM adoption among middle eastern countries has surpassed 20 percent annual growth and The Middle East Contact Centre market is currently witnessing a 30% growth rate in the number of agent positions.

 Within the GCC, Saudi Arabia represents 40% of $5 billion regional computer and IT application market.
-As internet growth forecasts suggest that Middle East Internet users are expected to triple to 25 Million in 2008, Saudi Arabia's follows this trend and the current estimated 1.5 million users are expected to triple by 2010.
+As internet growth forecasts suggest that Middle East Internet users are expected to triple, Saudi Arabia's follows this trend and the current estimated 1.5 million users are expected to triple.
 This growth is extraordinary when you consider that the Internet only emerged in Saudi Arabia in 1998, and at that time all connections ran through a government server.

 Dubai, Kuwait and the Kingdom represent the most mature CRM strategy and business software utilization in the middle east.